 Share certificates will not be issued in respect of shares.
 Ownership of shares will be evidenced by an entry on the Company's Register of Shareholders.
-Tax vouchers in respect of periodic distributions of income in each Sub-fund will show the number of shares held by the recipient in the Sub-fund in respect of which the distribution is made.
+Tax Vouchers in respect of half yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
 Individual statements of a shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.

-12.3 Minimum subscriptions and holdings
+Minimum subscriptions and holdings

-The minimum initial and subsequent subscription levels, and minimum holdings are set out in Appendix I. The ACD may at its discretion accept subscriptions lower than the minimum amount.
+The minimum initial and subsequent subscription levels, and minimum holdings, are set out in Appendix 1.
+The ACD may at its discretion accept subscriptions lower than the minimum amount.

-If a holding is below the minimum holding the ACD has a discretion to require redemption of the entire holding.
+If a holding is below the minimum holding the ACD has the discretion to require redemption of the entire holding.

-12.4 In Specie Issue
+In Specie Issue

-If a shareholder requests, the ACD may at its discretion and, subject to the approval of the Investment Adviser and the Depositary, arrange for the Company to accept securities in settlement of a purchase of shares in the Company as provided for in the Regulations.
-In particular, the ACD and Depositary will only do so where satisfied that the acceptance of the assets concerned would not likely to result in any material prejudice to the interests of the shareholders.
+If a shareholder requests, the ACD may at its discretion and subject to the approval of the Investment Manager and the Depositary, arrange for the Company to accept securities in settlement of a purchase of shares in the

+Company, but only if the Depositary has taken reasonable care to ensure that the property concerned would not be likely to result in any material prejudice to the interests of shareholders of the Company.